-Part-time Employees may be hired by the District at its discretion.
+The District may hire part-time employees at its discretion.
 Part-time employees are not used to permanently replace full-time employees.

 E. TEMPORARY TRANSFER

 Nothing contained herein shall prohibit the District from temporarily transferring an employee who has special skills, abilities or knowledge to a position where such attributes are required.
 When feasible a rotation process may be used for transfer assignments.